search icon

 Because state laws differ in their details, reviewing state-specific guidance helps businesses avoid unintended compliance issues.

-Although state laws vary, a common requirement is that the registered agent maintain a physical street address in the state.
+Although state laws vary, a common requirement is that the registered agent maintains a physical street address in the state.
 This requirement also applies in Pennsylvania, which uses a registered office rather than a registered agent.
 Because the address must be physical, P.O. boxes and virtual mailing addresses are generally not accepted.

-The physical presence requirement exists because registered agents must accept service of process and other official documents on behalf of the business.
+The physical presence requirement exists because registered agents must personally accept service of process and other official documents on behalf of the business.
 A location that can be visited in person allows courts and process servers to deliver legal notices reliably.

 When a lawsuit is filed against a business, a process server delivers notice to the company’s registered agent.
 The registered agent’s address appears in public records, making it accessible for this purpose.
 A P.O. box or virtual address would not allow for hand delivery, which is why those options do not meet state requirements.